You Are Here.

 Thomas with gravel, working waterfall, and lighting.
 Click for bigger photo.Cosmetic Gravel - Finally, I used the rest of my "pea gravel" making Thomas' railroad look a little more established and pouring "roads" and "driveways" for the communities and houses on the "big railroad."
 Again, this is a VERY temporary solution, but it was effective for this project.
 I also filled and started the waterfall fixture behind Thomas and plugged in the lighting circuit for Thomas' little village.
 Of course the lighting wasn't too obvious until later. . . .

 People and Accessories - This photo was taken by MVGRS webmaster Jerry Humston.
-Click to see Jerry's original photo on the MVGRS web page.When the "big" leaf problems were dealt with "for now," Emily and Molly set out my little people and accessories, including many Christmas-themed accessories and figures that I don't use during the summer.
+Unfortunately the big version of the photo was deleted when the MVGRS web site was upgraded a few years ago.When the "big" leaf problems were dealt with "for now," Emily and Molly set out my little people and accessories, including many Christmas-themed accessories and figures that I don't use during the summer.
 Emily could remember certain LGB figures that weren't in the box with the others - so I dug them up, too.
 They were in the stuff I take around for clinics.
 My memory isn't that good - I'm not entirely sure I would have realized that those figures were "missing."

 The photo to the right above was taken by Miami Valley Garden Railway Society webmaster Jerry Humston after the railroad was officially open, but I included this detail to show how diligent my helpers were setting out figures and accessories.
-To see the whole photo Jerry took, click here.
+Sadly, the link to Jerry's full-sized version of the photo has been taken down since.

 Music - For music, Molly brought down her boom box and Shelia dug out several of our favorite Christmas CDs.
 I had hoped to put together something more "official," like an MP3 playlist and hidden speakers, but it did the job.